ZankoMohammadzadeh/Python-Samples/README.md

 In this section, I will provide an overview of the types of Business Intelligence operations that can be effectively performed using Python libraries like Pandas, Numpy, and Matplotlib."

-**"Credit Scoring" project** is a script that deals with credit scoring data.
+**Credit Scoring project** is a script that deals with credit scoring data.
 It performs various tasks related to data analysis, visualization, and the creation of a linear regression model.
 Here's a description of what each part of the code does:

 ***Importing Libraries:***